Steam locomotive ‘Premier’ was delivered to Lloyds Paper Mill in Sittingbourne in 1905 and has remained at the Railway ever since.

 How you can help

-Aside from sponsoring a stay, we need your help on the rebuild of this and the other locomotives.
+Aside from purchasing a part, we need your help on the rebuild of this and the other locomotives.

 The Locomotive Engineering Team meet most weekends – the best way, initially, is to come along to a Work Weekend, during the off-season, or email email@example.com to offer your help.